zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-connection-strings.md

 CreatedUserLink: https://carloscds.net/
 ---

-# EF CodeFirst - Managing Connection Strings
+# Managing Connection Strings in Entity Framework Code First

 Today we're going to talk a little bit about managing connection strings in Entity Framework Code First, a very simple and quick way to create a relational object mapping in C # with Visual Studio 2010.